Edward ('Eddy') Brown

 Edward is married to Sandra Marisa Guerra Carmelino Brown and has two daughters, Eliana and Elizabeth Grace.
 Edward and his wife have been involved in many ministries over the years, including current evangelical and humanitarian outreach through Avondale Christian Church in Harare.

 Field & Sponsorship Management Division Director

-Eleni has joined World Vision Ethiopia in February 1998 after four years’ experience in the Ministry of Agriculture.
-She joined as Agriculture Facilitator in one of the ADPs in the central part of Ethiopia – Tiya.
-She worked in various capacities and positions in the organization.
-As Assistance ADP Manager in Sodo ADP – southern Ethiopia, as ADP Manager in Ephrata ADP – northern Ethiopia, as Program Office Associate Director coordinating all Area Development Programs in the eastern part of the country, and as Livelihood Department Associate Director for the National Office.
-She came to Integrated Program Division in November 2012.
+Elenie joined World Vision Ethiopia in February 1998 after four years’ experience in the Ministry of Agriculture.
+She joined as Agriculture Facilitator in one of the Area Development Programmes (ADPs) in the central part of Ethiopia – Tiya.
+She worked in various capacities and positions in the organisation; including Assistant ADP Manager in Sodo ADP – southern Ethiopia, ADP Manager in Ephrata ADP – northern Ethiopia, Program Office Associate Director coordinating all Area Development Programmes in the eastern part of the country, and Livelihood Department Associate Director for the Ethiopia National Office.
+She joined the Integrated Programmes Division in November 2012.

-Eleni has BSc degree in Animal Production and Range Land Management from Hawassa University and MSc degree in Organizational Leadership from Eastern University of the United States.
+Elenie has a BSc. degree in Animal Production and Range Land Management from Hawassa University, and an MSc. degree in Organisational Leadership from Eastern University of the United States.

 Support Services Division Director

 Tigist joined World Vision Ethiopia in 2013 as Information & Communication Technology (ICT) Manager from March 2013 to December 2014.
 In January 2015, she assumed the role of Support Services Division Director.